Extraction tests

 Extraction tests are used in various industrial contexts:

-• Food packaging: control of the migration of components into food, verification of the conformity of plastic materials, papers, inks and varnishes.
+- Food packaging: monitoring the migration of components into food, verifying the conformity of plastic materials, papers, inks and varnishes.

-• Fabrics and technical textiles: identification of volatile organic compounds (VOCs) or undesirable elements from surface treatments.
+- Technical fabrics and textiles: identification of volatile organic compounds (VOCs) or undesirable elements from surface treatments.

 These analyses guarantee the safety of finished products, regulatory compliance and quality control throughout the production chain.